|

 Sourdough balls should be soft but compact enough to be kneaded with hands and rolled out - the size is up to your taste; my measure for a portion is a piece that can fit in my hand.

 You can use this easy sourdough recipe to make them.
-Alternatively, you can just make a leaven spelt flour dough and leave it in the fridge overnight to make the fermentation longer.
+Alternatively, you can just make a leaven spelt flour dough as written in the recipe steps above.
+You can even leave it in the fridge overnight to make the fermentation longer.

 [croatian/hrvatski : nešto kao lahmacun]